What Is Spear Phishing?

 As spear phishing relies on social engineering to trick users, it’s possible an employee could’ve fallen for an attempt and not even known.
 By monitoring your security environment for threats, your organisation can see if there is suspicious activity and act before a serious breach occurs.

 How Arctic Wolf Can Help Prevent Spear Phishing

-Arctic Wolf has multiple solutions that help organizations protect against current and future cyber threats caused by spear phishing.
+Arctic Wolf has multiple solutions that help organisations protect against current and future cyber threats caused by spear phishing.

 Arctic Wolf® Managed Detection and Response (MDR) solution provides 24×7 monitoring of your networks, endpoints, and cloud environments to help you detect, respond, and recover from modern cyber attacks.
 If a spear phishing attempt becomes a successful attack, MDR can immediately detect the new behavior and alert your IT team, helping you mitigate the attack.

-Arctic Wolf® Managed Security Awareness employs engaging micro-learning sessions that help employees recognize social engineering tactics to prevent future threats from becoming data breaches.
+Arctic Wolf® Managed Security Awareness employs engaging micro-learning sessions that help employees recognise social engineering tactics to prevent future threats from becoming data breaches.